King George V School, Hong Kong: BTEC

 From September 2011 the school replaced the A-Level Programme (which was an option for students who did not want to take IB) with the BTEC International Diploma, a vocational course.

 Sports

-KGV is well known for its sporting ability.
-Games often take place on the campus as the school has an official size AstroTurf playing field for football and rugby.
+The school has an official size AstroTurf playing field for football and rugby.
 In 2008 and 2009, KGV were back-to-back winners of the Bauhinia Bowl, becoming the best co-educational sporting school in Hong Kong for the academic year.
-KGV has won 21 Bauhinia Bowls, the most of any co-educational school in Hong Kong, and 25 male and 20 female KGV alumni are winners of the Bauhinia Bowl's sportsboy/sportsgirl of the year award.
-KGV's school trophies are displayed in a trophy cabinet outside the assembly hall and records of individual and team accomplishments are preserved in a section of the school library.

 Rugby

-Like many British schools, rugby has been played at KGV almost since the school's opening.
-During the 2007/08 school year, the A-Grade boys' rugby team won the 15s, 10s and 7s rugby tournament; a feat never done before in KGV history.
-This team included many Hong Kong rugby players and the 2010 Larry Abel award winner; Aiden Bradley.
+During the 2007/08 school year, the A-Grade boys' rugby team won the 15s, 10s and 7s rugby tournament.
 The women's team includes many Hong Kong Bauhinia U16 rugby representatives, as well as players for the Hong Kong U18 Development and U18 Nationals.
 In 2013 the women's team won the cup against the Hong Kong Standard Charter Select team in the first Bill Williams 7s tournament with a women's section.

-Cricket

-Cricket has been a very popular sport with KGV students for many years, with strong Junior and Senior teams.
-The KGV Junior Boys won the Hong Kong Schools league in May 2018.

 Football

-Football has been a traditional sport at KGV for a long time.

-The school often takes part in the Jing Ying Inter-School Football Tournament which is regarded as the elite football tournament within Hong Kong with the best school teams participating.
-The B-grade boys KGV team won the HKSSF championship in the 2018–2019 season.
+The school often takes part in the Jing Ying Inter-School Football Tournament.